CANADA (and U.S.) 2024

 On our way we had commentary from our guide for the day who, among many other things, explained to us what the difference was between a fort and a fortress.
 The key is in the inhabitants.
 A fort is populated only by the armed forces, whereas a fortress houses a whole community of people with resident armed forces to protect the establishment.

-The fortress at Louisbourg was built by the French when the occupied this part of Canada but twice was lost as a result of sieges which lasted seven weeks on each occasion.
+The fortress at Louisbourg was built by the French when they occupied this part of Canada but twice was lost as a result of sieges which lasted seven weeks on each occasion.
 Finally, when the British had conquered the fortress, they knocked it down but it was rebuilt from its foundations in the early 1960's

 fort Louisbourg